 Allergy-Friendly S’Mores Bars

-If you thought you’d never have delicious s’mores without using egg whites or funky-flavored stand-in, get ready to be wowed.
-The allergy-friendly egg replacer in my recipe uses the liquid from canned chickpeas, which is called aquafaba and is a game changer for egg-free baking.
-Prepare to sink your teeth into ooey-gooey magic!
+If you thought you would never have delicious s’mores without using egg whites or funky-flavored stand-in, get ready to be wowed.
+The allergy-friendly egg replacer in my recipe is aquafaba.
+This is the liquid from canned chickpeas that has gained fame in the allergy and vegan communities.

 Makes: 18 2×3-inch bars